Kara Braxton

 Kara Liana Braxton (born February 18, 1983) is an American professional basketball player who last played for the New York Liberty of the Women's National Basketball Association (WNBA).

 Early life

 Kara and her twin sister Kim grew up in a household with four other siblings in Jackson, Michigan.
 Her father also played basketball.
 She played her freshman season at Jackson High and then moved to Oregon.
-She and her twin sister later enrolled at Westview High School, in the Portland suburb of Beaverton.
+She and her twin sister later enrolled at Westview High School in Portland, OR that is part of the Beaverton School District.

 Braxton attended the University of Georgia, and was freshman of the year.
 She was frequently late to practice and committed other unspecified violations of team rules, and after three suspensions during the 2002–03 season, on February 20, 2004, coach Andy Landers dismissed Braxton from the team.
 She graduated in 2005.